Lent Holy Communion

 It is right to give thanks and praise.

-It is indeed right,
+It is indeed right and good

 to give you thanks and praise,

-through Jesus Christ our Lord.
+through Jesus Christ your Son.

-for ever praising you and saying:
+for ever praising you and singing:

 Holy, holy, holy Lord,